 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!

-Note: recipe has been updated on 19 January 2019 as many struggled baking with coconut flour.
-I now recommend to use guar gum, no apple cider vinegar and full fat coconut milk from the can for perfect result each time!
-So all you need are:
+Note: the recipe has been updated on 19 January 2019 as many struggled baking with coconut flour.
+I now recommend using guar gum, no apple cider vinegar and full-fat coconut milk from the can for perfect results each time!
+So all you need is: